k. Provisions (other than for employee benefits) and contingent liabilities

 Government grants and project incentives are recognized initially as deferred income at fair value when there is reasonable assurance that they will be received and the Company will comply with the conditions associated with the grant and the same is recognized in statement of profit and loss as other income on a systematic basis.

-Grants that compensate the Company for expenses incurred are recognized in profit or loss as other income on a systematic basis in the periods in which such expenses are recognized.
+Grants that compensate the Company for expenses incurred are recognized in Statement of profit or loss as other income on a systematic basis in the periods in which such expenses are recognized.

 n.
 Leases